It’s a Dog’s Life: The Canine Crew of Tavaputs Ranch

 So says Tavaputs Ranch owner Butch Jensen, as we watch the ranch cowboys and their dogs in action during fall roundup.
 And that’s not a criticism of the human crew on the ranch by any means.
 It’s more testimony in high praise of the ranch dogs, yipping and swirling in the melee.

 As a fourth-generation rancher and owner of this isolated strip of land on the West Tavaputs Plateau in east-central Utah (Read: The Hunt for Tavaputs), Jensen has spent most of his life working alongside dogs in general, and the backbone of many a cattle ranching operation, border collies, in particular.
-You know when the
+You know when the cowboys are saddling up horses or pulling up the trucks with dog boxes (so the dogs stay contained in truck beds and to prevent injury), as there’s a cacophony of barking and yips.
+The dogs come flying from all corners of the ranch, eager to get to work.

 “They work so hard and save us so much wear-and-tear,” Jensen tells me.
-The dogs’ natural speed and agility, especially in steep terrain and in brushy environments like the remote and rugged Tavaputs, helps them to efficiently locate and flush out recalcitrant cattle during
+The dogs’ natural speed and agility, especially in steep terrain and in brushy environments like the remote and rugged Tavaputs, helps them to efficiently locate and flush out recalcitrant cattle during roundup.
+They fit in tight spots next to impossible for a cowboy on horseback to navigate safely.

 It’s a lineage of border collies the Jensens' say they’ve been fortunate to cultivate for over 25 years: “Every generation we swear these are the best dogs we’ve ever had.”